 As paradoxical as this may sound, it is science and medicine that now pose the greatest threats to the long-term survival of humanity.
 And they have done so by repeatedly and dangerously violating the most fundamental of all of Nature’s laws, the Law of Balance.
 By wanting to save every single child that is born, we are setting the stage for a man-made disaster of catastrophic proportions.
-There is no greater proof of our collective stupidity than this – our failure to understand that, in order for our species to remain for a long time on the Earth, co-existing harmoniously with its many other inhabitants, we must have both the courtesy and the good sense to limit our numbers, as well as our consumption of the living creatures and the non-living things that we find here.
+There is no greater proof of our collective stupidity than this – our failure to understand that, in order for our species to remain for a long time on the Earth, co-existing harmoniously with its many other inhabitants, we must have both the courtesy and the good sense to limit our numbers, as well as our consumption of the living creatures and the non-living things that we find on the Earth.
 But instead, we have become enslaved to a model of progress that sees destructive economic growth as the primary goal of human development.
 In truth, this model is nothing more than a frenzied orgy of collective stupidity and excess that will soon lead to our doom if we do not change and moderate our incredibly selfish ways.